 This moist and fudgy gluten-free chocolate beet cake is so delicious, with layers of naturally dyed pink buttercream frosting.
 You won't taste the beets; they're roasted before grating into the batter bringing out their sweetness and they make the cake so moist!
 You can also make this cake with regular all purpose flour if you desire.

 Looking to celebrate Valentine’s Day with a beautiful gluten-free dessert?

 This Gluten-Free Chocolate Beet Cake with naturally dyed pink buttercream frosting is absolutely everything you’d want in a chocolate cake, with a little something extra.

-To Brian, my love and best friend:
+To Brian, my love and best friend (written in 2014):

-We’ve never really celebrated Valentine’s Day, as you’ve said many times, “It isn’t about just one day and a bouquet of flowers.
+We don’t really celebrated Valentine’s Day, as you’ve said many times, “It isn’t about just one day and a bouquet of flowers.
 It should be shown all the time, with unexpected acts of kindness that mean so much more.”

 The first time you mentioned that, I knew I was with the right person.
 It’s the little, yet big things you do for me that signify the deeper love we have.

 You’re always there to ground me, to calm my nerves, to wipe my tears, both happy and sad.

+You make me feel valued, loved, intelligent, and beautiful…..
 Things that I admittedly have trouble doing on my own sometimes.